Delta variant: Will returning to school put kids at risk? | DW | 22.07.2021

-We heard that the symptoms of adults getting COVID-19 through the Delta variant varied compared to the original strain.
+We heard that the symptoms of adults getting COVID-19 through the delta variant varied compared with the original strain.
 Now you're saying, just to clarify, that there is no difference whatsoever with children?

 Well, I think that's a bit of an overstatement.
 You're right, there are not as many sick children as adults, which is a good sign, but also that's a result, right?
 So if you don't have a lot of kids in the hospital with COVID-19, at least you know kids don't get really sick with COVID-19.
 And if this doesn't change with the new variant then there's no reason to fear that everything will change for the children in this particular setting.